Table of content

 1. Server requirements

 - PHP: TYPO3 v13 requires PHP 8.2.0 to 8.4.99.
-Make sure that important extensions such as curl, fileinfo and mbstring are activated.
+Make sure that important extensions like curl, fileinfo and mbstring are enabled.

 - Database: Supported databases are MySQL (>=8.0.17), MariaDB (>=10.4.3), PostgreSQL (>=10.0) and SQLite (>=3.8.3).